Contents hide

 • These herbicide adjuvants work well on difficult-to-control weeds.

-Use of Nominee for winter grass control shows that treatments with an MSO spray adjuvant and a nonionic surfactant, need 25 and 41% lower rates, compared to the normal rates without using a herbicide adjuvant.
+Use of Nominee for winter grass control shows that treatments with an MSO spray adjuvant and a nonionic surfactant, needs 25 and 41% lower rates, compared to the normal rates without using a herbicide adjuvant.

 Tank buffers